carlbarrdahl/hybrid-pagerank-ie/docs/grant.md

 | Irina (Infra/CI) | $371.35 |
 | Eric (DevRel) | $334.44 |

-### Counterfactual: No Grant outcome
+### Counterfactual: remove grant → recompute

-We remove only the grant edges (i.e., `grant → llm-core`, `grant → data-pipeline`) and recompute.
+Remove only the grant edges (i.e., `grant → llm-core`, `grant → data-pipeline`) and recompute.
 The Δ below is the change vs. the baseline payouts above.

 | Agent | Δ vs. baseline |
 |---|---:|